-Hearing the same Thanksgiving Sermon every year can get old quickly.
+Hearing the same Thanksgiving sermons every year on the Thanksgiving day can get old quickly.
 The trick is to find new ways to share the spirit of Thanksgiving using the same bible verses.
 God’s word must be followed, and sermons will, of course, include these verses.
 Pastors are finding unique ways to share these messages, to reach and change more lives.

 It is easy to be thankful when life is good.
 We get a new job, fall in love, or fall into some unexpected good luck.
-It is more challenging to give thanks when things are difficult.
+It is more challenging giving thanks when things are difficult.
 Incorporating prayer every day and making it a habit invites thankfulness into your life.

-During your Thanksgiving service, you can share this message in a few different ways.
-If you are the minister of a smaller congregation, ask members of your community to share what worries they have today.
+During your Thanksgiving service, you can share this sermon in a few different ways.
+If you are the minister of a smaller congregation, ask members and volunteers to share what worries they have today.
 Thank them for their openness and honesty, and pray as a group for them as a congregation.
 Encourage each member to thank God for his gifts.

-Your sermon may include the following suggestions –
+Your Thanksgiving sermons may include the following suggestions –

 For larger churches, a prayer service may not be feasible.
 Instead, give your parishioners ways to incorporate prayer into their lives.